lennart-rth/HSP_Automation/README.md

 # HSP-booking-automation
 An Cronjob automation that automaticly books your sport courses for the Hochschulsport Hamburg.
-This only works for the HSP "Sport-Card".
+This only works in combination with the HSP "Ab zum Sport Card".

-1. It runs 1 min. after the course has started and books for next week.
+1. It runs 5 min. after the course has started and books for next week.
-2. Requires Firefox´s geckodriver in same place as the HSP-automation.py file.
+2. Requires Firefox´s or Chromes geckodriver in bash etc
-3. Logs can be found in `booking.log` and exeptions in `booking_exceptions.log`.
+3. Logs and Errors can be found in `executions.txt`.
 Crontab output is found in `crontab_log.txt`.

 ## Installation
 1. `python3 -m venv venv`
 2. `source venv/bin/activate`
 3. `pip3 install -r requirements.txt`
-4. get geckodriver for your OS from here: https://github.com/mozilla/geckodriver/releases
+4. get geckodriver for your OS from here: https://github.com/mozilla/geckodriver/releases.
+To run the script on Raspberry Pi you may have to use Chromes Selenium Driver.

 ### User specific setup
 1. Make file called `settings.ini` and write:\
-    <code>[Name]\
+    <code>[Your Name]\
     Sport=[url_to_sport_website_with_booking_button,XPATH_to_booking_button]</code>\
      <em><strong>!!!
-Change your Name and Sport accordingly</strong></em>
+Change "Your Name" and "Sport"-Value accordingly</strong></em>
 2. Make file called `.env` with your credentials:\
 <code>EMAIL={"Name":"name@email.com"}\
 PASSWORD={"Name":"your_secret_passwd"}</code>\